 Are you able to sense that this energy is not yours?

-To do this, simply imagine pushing your hand out, away from your body, pushing the energy away from you, as though you are rejecting a gift.
-“No, thank you, I’m not interested in receiving this”.
+To do this, imagine pushing your hand out, away from your body, pushing the energy away from you, as though you are rejecting a gift.
+“No, thank you, I’m not interested in receiving this.”
 Say that, within your mind, and push away these emotions.
 Breathe, and feel better.

-Before freaking out about social anxiety, I suggest always ‘checking in’ to see if these feelings are in fact, belonging to another owner - and you are simply picking them up on your psychic radar - because more often than not that's the case.
+I suggest always ‘checking in’ to see if these feelings are in fact, belonging to another owner - and you are simply picking them up on your psychic radar - because more often than not that's the case.

 As a psychic intuitive, you are able to pick on the needs of others.